interuss/dss/README.md

 For an additional examples, this [Sequence Diagram](assets/USS3.png) shows a USS affecting multiple grids.
 This [Sequence Diagram](assets/USS4.png) shows another USS updating one of multiple grids during an update.
-And finally, This [Sequence Diagram](assets/USS5.png) shows different examples of protection with concurrent updates.
-(NOTE: These use the baseline InterUSS Platform naming conventions)

 ## Directories of Interest: